Pūhā pārākau rahi, embergeria, Chatham Island sow thistle

 Easy from fresh seed.
 Does best in a free draining, fertile but damp soil in full sun.
 Dislikes humidity.
 Plants are often prone to dying in hot weather.

-Domestic stock and other browsing animals (including pigs, possums and rodents) are still a threat on Chatham and Pitt Islands.
+Reasonably widespread and secure in some parts of its range where it grows on cliff faces and pest-free islands and islets.
+On the main islands threatened by livestock and other browsing animals (including pigs, possums and rodents).
 Competition from invasive exotic plants, coastal development and coastal erosion is also a problem in some areas.
 However, this species has made a spectacular recovery over large parts of its range, and is actively colonising new areas of beach and coastal cliff.
 It now occurs in numerous secure sites across the Chatham Island group.

 sonchus: Sow thistle